Directions - Water, Juice and Milk Kefir

 - Tight weave cloth and a string or rubber band to secure the cloth over the rim of the jar

-- 1 tablespoon of sugar to feed the culture when using non-dairy or lactose free milks, or when making water kefir
+- Sugar to bring the sugar content up to feed the culture when using non-dairy or lactose-free milks, or when making water kefir

 - 1 dose of Maintenance Free Kefir Culture